ahhmarr/react-koa-boilerplate/README.md

 - run `cp env.example .env`
 - you can pass global variables in .env file
 - run `npm start`
-- app will be avalable on port 3000 or whatever port u have sepecfied in ur `.env` file
+- api will be avalable on port 3000 or whatever port u have sepecfied in ur `.env` file

 ### File Structure

-- new routes can be defined in `app/routes.js` files
+- new routes can be defined in `api/routes.js` files
 - protected routes can use `privateRouter` and public can use `publicRouter`
-- middleware can be declared in `app/middleware.js`
+- middleware can be declared in `api/middleware.js`

 ### pre baked routes